City Rail Link

 Energy, Water and Materials

-Although the completed CRL will help reduce Auckland’s carbon footprint, by reducing car use, its construction and operation consumes significant resources.
+Although the completed CRL will help reduce Auckland’s carbon footprint, by reducing car use, its construction and operation consumed significant resources.

-The project aims to reduce these impacts as much as possible in order to contribute to regional and national greenhouse gas emission reduction targets.
+The project aimed to reduce these impacts as much as possible in order to contribute to regional and national greenhouse gas emission reduction targets.

 During the design phase, the team worked hard to optimise resource use for the lifetime of the CRL.